nathansolomon1678/nathansolomon1678.github.io/food/Potato_chowder/index.md

 * Water

 ## Instructions
 Cut potatoes into cubes.
 Melt butter and cook onions in there.
 Add everything else.
 Add water until potatoes are covered.
 Cook.
-If you make this for multiple days, it'll get better each day ass the potatoes soften and dissolve more.
+If you make this for multiple days, it'll get better each day as the potatoes soften and dissolve more.
 Serve with toasted french bread.